CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 2. **Deadlines** (Tasks with end times only)
 3. **Events**    (Tasks with start and end times)

 Adding a task has never been this easy.
 Just indicate the appropriate fields and we will automatically assign the newly created task to one of the three categories above.
-Tags can be used to group similar tasks together.

 *Format:*